Bullying: A Look at the Participants in a Bullying Event

 If you don’t suspect your child is being bullied but he or she does show some warning signs, still discuss your concerns with a school counselor, as these may be signs of other serious problems.

-In a feature article produced by the American Psychological Association, bullying expert Susan Swearer, PhD expresses a reluctance to “profile” a bully and maintains that, “If the conditions in the environment are supportive of bullying, then almost anyone can bully.
-In fact, the mother of a daughter who committed suicide after being bullied once told me that the girls who bullied her daughter were just ‘regular kids’.
-The conditions in their small town and small school were breeding grounds for bullying.”
+In a feature article published by the American Psychological Association, "Bullying: What Parents, Teachers Can Do to Stop It," (2010) bullying expert Susan Swearer, Ph.D expresses a reluctance to “profile” a bully and maintains that, “If the conditions in the environment are supportive of bullying, then almost anyone can bully."
 She looks at the complex dynamics between bullying and victimization, and has identified that students who are bullied at home by siblings or relatives are more likely to bully at school.
 She points out that schools, families and communities that do not intervene and stop the bullying, are teaching students that they can get what they want by bullying.
 This response reinforces bullying behaviors, and allows bullying to progress into adulthood.
 She considers it critical to intervene during the school years.

 For Parents and Kids